rt-heroku/mulesoft-flex-gateway-connected-private/README.md

-# heroku-docker-flex-gateway-example
+# mulesoft-flex-gateway-connected-private

-Barebones example of deploying
+Example of deploying
-[the official Flex Gateway Docker image](https://hub.docker.com/r/mulesoft/flex-gateway) to Heroku.
+[the official Flex Gateway Docker image](https://hub.docker.com/r/mulesoft/flex-gateway) to a Heroku Private Space in Connected Mode.

 ## Try it now!